 Epilepsy is one of the major neurological diseases in humans and about 1% of the population is involved.
 It has been shown that epileptic seizure occurs due to occasional discharges in nerve tissue.
-It is recognized that occasional changes in reversible neuronal function causing brain electrical activity.
+It is recognized that occasional changes in reversible neuronal function, causing brain electrical activity.
 In some cases, the seizure occurs due to the entry of calcium ions into nerve cells and reducing intracellular calcium concentration in some epileptic animal models has inhibitory effect on seizures.
-During seizures increased intracellular calcium ion concentration and but extra cellular calcium concentration decreases (Khanna et al., 2000; Van Luijtelaar et al., 1995).
+During seizures increased intracellular calcium ion concentration while extra cellular calcium concentration decreases (Khanna et al., 2000; Van Luijtelaar et al., 1995).
 Calcium channel antagonists for the treatment of hypertension were produced in the year 1980.
 Use of these drugs over time to treat other diseases was developed such as treatment of angina, supraventricular tachycardia attack, hypertrophic cardiomyopathy, pulmonary hypertension and migraine.
-Recently have shown that calcium channel blockers may have anti-convulsant effects in some animal models.
+It has been shown that calcium channel blockers may have anti-convulsant effects in some animal models.
 Calcium channel blockers inhibit calcium ion flow through L-type calcium channels sensitive to voltage (Kulak et al., 2004).
 It has been shown that calcium channel inhibitors in models of nerve tissue in a large protective effect (Mikati et al., 2004).
-Have also reported that calcium channel inhibitors on the anti-convulsant effects of some models have (Chakrabarti et al., 1998; Marinho et al., 1997) but in all animal models of seizures has not demonstrated these effects (Gasior et al., 1996; Khosla and Pandhi, 2000).
-Also in rats anti-convulsant effects of calcium channel inhibitors shown but seizure agent has not dichlorvos.
-Some medications such as anti-convulsants phenytoin and carbamazepine effect by inhibiting sodium channels directly and indirectly by preventing the flow of calcium from the membranes of neurons and reduction of excessive concentration of intracellular calcium.
+They also reported that calcium channel inhibitors on the anti-convulsant effects of some models (Chakrabarti et al., 1998; Marinho et al., 1997) but in all animal models of seizures did not show has not demonstrated these effects (Gasior et al., 1996; Khosla and Pandhi, 2000).
+Also in rats anti-convulsant effects of calcium channel inhibitors shown but seizure agent has not Permethrin.
+Some medications such as anti-convulsants phenytoin and carbamazepine inducing their effect by inhibiting sodium channels directly and indirectly through preventing the flow of calcium from the membranes of neurons and reduction of excessive concentration of intracellular calcium.
 Specific drugs used to treat epilepsy are absence seizure kind of like channels as T-type calcium in thalamic neurons are blocked.
-This reduced calcium ion concentration of the important goals in development is neuroprotective and anti-epileptic drugs (Kulak et al., 2004; Van Luijtelaar et al., 1995).
-Calcium entry into neurons play an important role in creating the seizures and calcium channel inhibitors have different effects on health including cardiovascular diseases, migraine and headaches caused by vascular changes, nerve regeneration and neuronal regenerative processes (Khanna et al., 2000).

-So, it seems calcium channel inhibitors used to treat seizures can be useful.
-Results of these studies for the anti-convulsant effects of calcium channel inhibitors suggests therefore, likely to verapamil reduce dichlorvos-induced seizures.
-Since, no research based on the combined effect of these seizures from dichlorvos there, in this case, study seems necessary.
-Insecticide use in agriculture and veterinary medicine as strange, since world war II and grew during the past 20 years has reached its highest rate constant.
-While the main consumers of agricultural insecticide industry is also large quantities of other industries use them and their applications in and around homes is considerable.
+Reduction of calcium ion concentration of an important goal in development of neuroprotective and anti-epileptic drugs (Van Luijtelaar et al., 1995; Kulak et al., 2004).
+Calcium entry into neurons play an important role in creating the seizures and calcium channel inhibitors have different effects on health including cardiovascular diseases, migraine and headaches caused by vascular changes, nerve regeneration and neuronal regenerative processes (Khanna et al., 2000), so it seems calcium channel inhibitors used to treat seizures can be useful.
+Results of these studies for the anti-convulsant effects of calcium channel inhibitors suggests, therefore likely to Amlodipine reduce Permethrin-induced seizures.
+Since, no research based on the combined effect of these seizures from Permethrin there, in this case study seems necessary.
+Insecticide use in agriculture and veterinary medicine as strange since world war II and grew during the past 20 years until reached its highest rate.
+While the main consumers of agricultural insecticide industry its uses and application for other industries.
 Most of insecticide residues on the remaining products and people exposed to low doses of chemicals through the foods.
-Numerous incidents of acute insecticide poisoning caused by eating food that mainly followed during storage or transportation had been infected was created (Goodman et al., 2001).
-Including the insecticide which are potential toxicity are organophosphate.
-One of the organophosphate is dichlorvos.
-The aim of this study was to determine the effect of verapamil (calcium channel antagonist) on dichlorvos-induced seizures.
+Numerous accidents of acute insecticide poisoning caused by eating food that mainly followed during storage or transportation had been infected was created (Goodman et al., 2001).
+Including the insecticide which are potential toxicity are Pyrethroid.
+One of the Pyrethroid is Permethrin.
+The aim of this study was to determine the effect of Amlodipine (calcium channel antagonist) on Permethrin-induced seizures.